vin136/Machine-Learning-Interview-Questions/system_design_prep.md

 ### How to build efficient communication in distributed systems (Throughput)

+How to choose a protocol?

+TCP: 3-way handshake, reliable,ordered,connection-oriented.
+Client can establish hundreds of TCP connections.
+Consume resourcers

+HTTP: connection(TCP) per request.

+UDP: NO-connection,no-handshaking.
+ - very fast but not reliable.

 ### How to deliver data quickly ?

 1. Batching => instead of making multiple http requests make a single one with multiple requests